Submit a Pull Request¶

 When the clang-format lint check fails, run git-clang-format as follows to automatically reformat your code:

-# Run clang-format check for all the files that changed since upstream/master docker/bash.sh tvmai/ci-lint ./tests/lint/git-clang-format.sh upstream/master
+# Run clang-format check for all the files that changed since upstream/main docker/bash.sh tvmai/ci-lint ./tests/lint/git-clang-format.sh upstream/main

 Add test-cases to cover the new features or bugfix the patch introduces.